 To qualify for State Fair in Gaming, contestants must have met the blue ribbon qualifying time in each event entered on the same horse they are riding in timed events at state fair.
+They must exhibit at state fair on the same horse they rode at their county fair and qualified on.
 If members are not showing another animal in showmanship, they must exhibit their gaming animal in showmanship.
 The same horse must be used in all gaming events.